Key Management

 How does envelope encryption work?

-Areev uses envelope encryption: each user gets a randomly-generated 256-bit Data Encryption Key (DEK), wrapped by the master key via AES-256-GCM.
-Master keys never encrypt grain data directly — they only wrap DEKs, limiting the blast radius of any single key compromise.
+Areev uses envelope encryption: each memory has a single randomly-generated 256-bit Data Encryption Key (DEK), wrapped by the platform’s managed key service via Transit-style key wrapping.
+The wrapping key never encrypts grain data directly — it only wraps the memory DEK, limiting the blast radius of any single key compromise.
+Per-user keys are not stored; they are HKDF-derived in-process from the memory DEK plus a user identifier at runtime.

-Each wrapped DEK occupies 60 bytes on disk: [nonce:12][ciphertext:32][tag:16].
-Areev records a master-rotated-at timestamp on first creation and tracks per-user DEK creation timestamps.
-Key canaries — encrypted known plaintext — verify that DEKs can still decrypt correctly, catching corruption before it causes data loss.
+A single wrapped-DEK record is kept per memory.
+Areev records the DEK creation timestamp, and key canaries — encrypted known plaintext — verify that the DEK can still decrypt correctly, catching corruption before it causes data loss.

-The autonomous memory engine creates or retrieves a user’s wrapped DEK on first access.
-The DEK is unwrapped in memory for the duration of the operation and zeroized on drop, ensuring key material does not persist in process memory after use.
+The autonomous memory engine retrieves and unwraps a memory’s DEK on access, derives the needed per-user key in process, and zeroizes both on drop, ensuring key material does not persist in process memory after use.

 import requests